TheRealJim1/documentation/content/applications/general/email_communication/email_template.rst

    the same (the web.base.url key value), whatever the company it's shared from, this is a known limitation!

-On the other hand, sales orders made by a customer on one of your Odoo e-commerce websites have a link established with the website from which the order was made.
+On the other hand, sales orders made by a customer on one of the Odoo e-commerce websites have a link established with the website from which the order was made.
 As a result, the e-mail sent for the sales orders uses the domain name defined for the corresponding website to generate the links.

-For more information about how to configure your domains, we invite you to check :doc:`our domain name documentation </administration/maintain/domain_names>`.
+For more information about how to configure domains, check out :doc:`our domain name documentation
+</administration/maintain/domain_names>`.

 Updating translations within email templates
 --------------------------------------------

 Email templates are automatically translated.
-Changing the translations shouldn’t be necessary.
+Changing the translations shouldn't be necessary.
-However, if for a specific reason you’d like to change some of the translations, this can be done.
+However, if for a specific reason that some of the translations need to be changed, it can be done.

-Like any modification in the code, keep in mind that modifications that aren’t done correctly (for example modifications leading to bad syntax) can break the template, as a result, the template will appear blank.
+Like any modification in the code, keep in mind that modifications that aren't done correctly (for example modifications leading to bad syntax) can break the template, and as a result, the template will appear blank.

-In order to edit your translations, follow these steps from the template.
+In order to edit the translations, follow these steps from the template:

 #.
 Click on the edit button, then on the language button

    .. image:: email_template/edit-language-template.png
-      :align: left
+      :align: center
-      :alt: Edit the language of a template
+      :alt: Edit the language of a template.

 #.
 A pop-up window with the different languages installed on the database will be displayed.
 From
    here, editing the translations will be possible.
-Don't forget to hit the save button to preserve your changes.
+Don't forget to hit the save button to save the changes.

    .. image:: email_template/translation-body.png
-      :align: left
+      :align: center
-      :alt: Translation of the body of the Application template in the different languages installed.
+      :alt: Translation of the body of the Appointment Booked template.